You are here: PályázóknakHírek, eseményekRendezvényekA Hivatal rendezvényeiWeek of Innovative Regions in Europe 2024Program

 Panelists:

-• Johanna Dahl, Regional Council of Ostrobothnia
+• Johanna Dahl, Regional Development Expert, Regional Council of Ostrobothnia

 Breakout session 2.
-Role of research and technology infrastructures in boosting regional innovation - LIVESTREAMING
+Role of research and technology infrastructures in boosting regional innovation

 Moderator: Lukas Palko, Director, Research Office, Masaryk University